-Running-in
+Running-in instructions

 When the vehicle is new, we recommend that a certain amount of caution be observed during the running-in period, for it is during this time that the movable parts of the car must be properly bedded in so as to obtain smooth and durable sliding surfaces.
+The maximum permissible speeds, therefore, should not be exceeded.